January 29-30 - Washington, D.C.

 I. Summary Paper with Actionable Recommendations

-A comprehensive report synthesizing insights from the workshop and providing concrete recommendations for NSF, participating federal agencies, and state and local governments.
+A comprehensive report providing concrete recommendations for policymakers at all levels of government, as well as industry, academic, and community stakeholders.
 The paper will address each of the four workshop topic areas and identify specific actions, responsible parties, and implementation pathways.

 II.
 Statement of Principles